Nata012345/rsschool-cv/cv.md

   - **My GitHub account:** Nata012345

 ## About Me
 I live in great IT time when everything change so fast and the Internet takes a huge part of my live.
 I am really interested in how sites work, how they are created and ect.
-So I’ve made a decision to be closer to these innovations and change my occupation, as a result of I started learning English and did some JS exercises.
+So I’ve made a decision to change my occupation as an accountant and be closer to these innovations and change my occupation, as a result of I started learning English and did some JS exercises.
 Now I am taking Front-end Course from RS School and after that I am going to find my first IT job.
 I like walking and cycling, playing board games with my children and travelling.

 ## Skills
   - HTML
   - CSS
   - JavaScript
+  - GitHub
   - Figma

 ## Experience